0xAX/linux-insides/Interrupts/linux-interrupts-3.md

 .endm
 ```

 Before we will consider internals of the `idtentry` macro, we should to know state of stack when an exception occurs.
-As we may read in the [Intel® 64 and IA-32 Architectures Software Developer’s Manual 3A](http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html), the state of stack when an exception occurs is following:
+As we may read in the [Intel® 64 and IA-32 Architectures Software Developer's Manual 3A](http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html), the state of stack when an exception occurs is following:

 ```
     +------------+